8 things you can do to reduce your risk of ever needing a dental crown. –

 Without a doubt the saying “a stitch in time saves nine” applies to most dental issues, and especially many of those that ultimately result in the need for crown placement.
 And that means that you can help to avoid that outcome simply by having your dentist tend to your dental problems in a timely fashion.

 - Tooth decay always starts as a small lesion that then grows in size over months, and possibly even years.
+How long cavities take.

 Situations where a cavity has finally reached a size where a crown is now the only repair option could have likely been avoided at some point just by placing a very small filling.

 - Crowns are often needed to rebuild and strengthen teeth that have been hollowed out during root canal treatment.
+When is one required?

 In many cases, a person’s need for root canal work is due to the damage caused by slowly advancing decay.
 Tending to this underlying problem early on could totally prevent the need for this type of work.